dagraham/etm-dgraham/README.md

 ### notices

 * A link character, 'g', is appended to the *flags* column of any reminder with an `@g` goto link.
-Press `^g` with such a reminder selected to have the operating system open the link using the default application.
+Press `^g` with such a reminder selected to have the operating system open the link using the default application if the link can be interpreted as a file path or a url.
 E.g. if the link is a URL, then it would be opened using the default browser.
+If link can be interpreted as a shell command followed by arguments, then the command would be executed with the arguments.
 * An in-basket character, ⓘ , is appended to the right end of the status bar when a file named 'inbasket.text' is found in the etm root directory.
 This file should contain lines containing etm reminder entries - one on each line.
 It can be imported using the import file command bound to F5.
 * An update available character, 𝕦, is appended to the right end of the status bar when checking for updates is enabled and a later version of etm is available.
 Details for enabling checking for updates are in [configuration](#configuration).
 * Alerts and beginbys can be added to any reminder with an `@s` start date/time entry.
 Alerts require a datetime in `@s`; beginbys also allow a date in `@s`.